-A timeline is a line with dates, events, or activities displayed in a chronological order.
+A timeline is a line with dates, events, or activities displayed in chronological order.
 A project timeline is a document that chronologically shows a list of tasks, activities, and milestones, with dates, duration, and dependencies.
-It provides an overview of the entire project from start to finish.
+Timelines often provide an overview of the entire project from start to finish.
 Successful projects depend on following the timeline or work plan, so project managers and teams do their best to keep the project schedule on track.

 Work plan project timeline

-Gantt charts are not the only types of project timelines.
-A work plan project timeline template divides the project into the different phases.
+Gantt charts are not the only type of project timelines.
+A work plan project timeline template divides the project into different phases.
 For each phase, the work plan lists the itemized planned activities and expected outcomes.

 A milestone-focused project timeline is a high-level project view focused only on important periods, project stages, and milestones during the course of the project.
-The timeline can mention only general description of tasks or activities with limited details.
+This type of timeline typically mentions only general description of tasks or activities, and provides limited details.

 Another high-level type is a stage-focused project timeline.
 This type of project schedule template shows the major stages or phases of the project in longer time periods such as weeks or months with little to no other details.